 Spilling Salt Superstition

-Spilling salt has through out history been considered very bad luck.
+Spilling salt has throughout history been considered bad luck.
 It predicts something bad is going to happen to someone in the company.

-So, what can you do if you accidentally spill some salt?
-You certainly don’t want to accept this bad forecast.
+So, what can you do if you by mistake spill some salt?
+You don’t want to accept this bad forecast.
 No fear, there is a simple cure.

-You can now rest assure that you and your company are safe from the salt threat.
+Your next step is to take a pinch of salt and throw it over your left shoulder.
+Problem solved; you broke the spell.
+You can rest assure that you and your company are safe from the salt threat.

-Notice that we wrote the salt has to be thrown over the left shoulder.
+Notice that we wrote you have to throw over the left shoulder.
 There is an explanation for this rule.
-People of the past believed that your guardian angel was behind you always on your right.

 Passing the Salt Superstition

-We have all experienced sitting around the dinner table when someone kindly asks us to pass the salt please.
+So, what do you do if someone kindly asks you to pass the salt.
 Naturally most of us are courteous.
 We pick up the salt and hand it to the person.

-The next time you are asked to pass the salt, you certainly want to oblige.
-This is how you should do it from now on to avoid bad luck:
+When you are asked to pass the salt, do it another way to avoid bad luck:

-You pick up the salt cellar and place it on the table close to the person who requested it.
+You pick up the salt cellar and place it on the table.
+Make sure it is close to the person who requested it.
 That person needs to pick up the salt from the table.
+All is fine.

-Now all is fine.
-Just remember to place the salt cellar on the table, never hand it over directly to another person.
+Just remember to place the salt cellar on the table.
+Do not hand it over to another person’s hand.

 Salt and a New Home Superstition

-A widespread superstition in 19th century England involved salt and a new home.
-This was a time when many still believed that evil spirits could be lurking around just about anywhere.
+A superstition in 19th century England involved salt and a new home.
+This was a time when many believed in evil spirits.
+These spirits could be lurking around just about anywhere.

-The method they used to prevent evil spirits from taking residence involved salt naturally.
+The method they used to stop evil spirits from taking residence involved salt.

-When the house was completely empty, they would walk around in the house and sprinkle a little salt on the floor of every room.
+This ritual required that the house was empty.
+Then they sprinkled a little salt on the floor of every room.

 Salt and Money Superstitions

-Should someone you know run out of salt and ask to borrow some salt, say no. Never ever lend anyone salt.
+Should someone you know run out of salt and ask to borrow some salt, say no. Do not lend anyone salt.
 It is pure bad luck.

 So how do you help the person in need?
 Simple, you give them the salt as a gift.